Timeline

 1990: The name of the Meyer Children Rehabilitation Institute is changed to Meyer Rehabilitation Institute to reflect care across the lifespan.

-2005: The Pediatric Feeding Program is established.
+2005: The pediatric feeding program is established.

-2006: The Center for Autism Spectrum Disorders (CASD) starts seeing patients in January.
+2006: The Center for Autism Spectrum Disorders starts seeing patients in January.
 A specialized treatment facility is opened in November.

 2009: MMI became an academic unit of UNMC.

-2019, September 16: MMI celebrates a Century of Caring.
+2019, Sept.
+16: MMI celebrates a Century of Caring.